MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/8-create-device-set-dashboard.md

 Each truck is simulated by one running copy of the device app.
 So, you need multiple versions of this app running simultaneously.

 1. Create multiple projects by repeating the steps in the **Create a programming project for a real device** for each new device.
-Copy and paste the entire app from your current working project, replacing the **Device ID** and **Primary Key** with new values.
-No need to change the **Scope ID** or the **Azure Maps subscription Key**, as these are identical for all devices.
+Copy and paste the entire app from your current working project, replacing the `DeviceID` and device `PrimaryKey` with new values.
+No need to change the `ScopeID` or the `AzureMapsKey`, as these values are identical for all devices.

 1. Remember to add the necessary libraries to each new project.